Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Behaviour of the poles and terms

-In~\eqref{eq_transit_penteopole_1}, recall that the constraint that curves belong to $\e$ is enforced by the density $f$. \\ In the following, for $\gamma\in M(x)$, we refer to the edge $[x,x+e^+_x]$ as edge $1$, to the one following it as edge $2$, etc, up to edge $\ell$, and write $\xi_1(\gamma),...,\xi_\ell(\gamma)$ for the corresponding values of the edge labels (as usual, curves are oriented clockwise).
+In the following, for $\gamma\in M(x)$, we refer to the edge $[x,x+e^+_x]$ as edge $1$, to the one following it as edge $2$, etc, up to edge $\ell$; and write $\xi_1(\gamma),...,\xi_\ell(\gamma)$ for the corresponding values of the edge labels (as usual, curves are oriented clockwise).
 As we work with curves in $\e$ for which each region contains a number of sites of order $N$ at least, all these edges are in region $1$.
 Configurations in $\{0,1\}^\ell =: \Omega_\ell$, are denoted by the letter $\xi$.
-The function $\phi_\ell$ depends only on edges $1$ to $\ell$, so that the expectation in~\eqref{eq_transit_penteopole_1} reads:
+The function $\phi_\ell$ depends only on edges $1$ to $\ell$, so that the expectation in~\eqref{eq_transit_penteopole_1} reads, letting $f_{\ell,x}$ denote the marginal for the uniform measure on $\Omega_\ell$ of $f$ restricted to $M(x)$:

 where $|\Omega_\ell|=2^\ell$ and, if $\xi(\gamma)$ denotes the collection $\xi_1(\gamma),...,\xi_{\ell}(\gamma)$ for a given $\gamma\in \Omega^N_{\text{mic}}$,